Overview of the pylon Viewer#

 The Window menu allows you to select or deselect the panes that you want to display, e.g., the Devices pane or the Histogram pane.

 Use the Help menu to submit feedback on the pylon application, contact Basler support, and view general information about the pylon Viewer, e.g., version and data privacy information.
-You can also access the Basler Product Documentation, the pylon Deployment Guide, the pylon SDK Samples Manual, and all the programmer's guides (if SDKs have been installed) as well as an overview of [vTool Licensing] information.
+You can also access the Basler Product Documentation, the pylon Deployment Guide, the pylon SDK Samples Manual, the pylon API documentation, and the C++ Data Processing Programmer's Guide as well as an overview of vTool Licensing information.